santoshkrishnanr/Driver_Instrument-/README.md

 ### Future Improvement

-* Storing all the static weight  in a  temporary file in the raspberry pi and sharing when the driver gets connected and request the particular value.
+* Storing all the static weight  in a  temporary file in the raspberry pi and sharing when the driver gets connected or request the particular weight.

 * Using other different effective way of communication.